Nereusd/odin-recipes/README.md

 # odin-recipes

--  List of ingredients for bolognese sauce
+-  Website about italian cuisine
 -  Demonstrate competence in using tags, elements and attributes